Vadskye/Rise/docs/standard_effects.md

   * "while no DR" can be replaced with "while below max HP", which is worse against minions but better against blood mages and weird stuff

 #### Spells: AOE debuff
-The minimum area size here should be a t2 area to make these feel different from single-target
+For the purpose of pure debuffs, treat single-target Medium range as being a t0 area, and scale from there.
+For AOE spells, brief r2 = condition r1
 * Rank 1
+  * t2 area: if no DR, brief r2 debuff, condition r1 debuff; on crit, works vs DR
+  * t4 area, condition: r0 debuff, or r1 on crit
-  * t3 area, brief r1 debuff, condition on crit
+  * t4 area: brief r1 debuff, condition on crit
-  * t3 area, brief r2 debuff if no DR, condition on crit
+  * t4 area: brief r2 debuff if no DR, condition on crit
+  * t2 area: brief r1 debuff if DR or r2 if no DR, condition on crit
 * Rank 2
+  * t1 area, condition: r1 debuff, or r2 on crit
+  * t1 area, condition: r2 debuff while no DR, must remove twice on crit
+    * This is worse than a damage + debuff in that it doesn't deal damage, but better in that you can pre-cast it and have the full effect become active later
+  * t1 area: brief r2 debuff, condition on crit
-  * t2 area, brief r1 debuff if DR or r2 debuff if no DR, condition on crit
+  * t1 area: brief r3 debuff if no DR, condition on crit
 * Rank 4
+  * t1 area, curse: r1 debuff, lasts forever on crit
-  * t2 area, brief r3 debuff if no DR, condition on crit
+  * t1 area, condition: r1 debuff while DR, or r2 debuff while no DR, must remove twice on crit
+  * t1 area: if no DR, brief r3 debuff, condition r2 debuff; on crit, works vs DR
-  * t2 area, brief r2 debuff, condition on crit
+  * t1 area: brief r1 debuff if DR or r2 if no DR, condition on crit
 * Rank 6
+  * t1 area, condition: r2 debuff, or r3 on crit
+  * t1 area, condition: r3 debuff while no DR, must remove twice on crit
-  * t2 area, brief r2 debuff if DR or r3 debuff if no DR, condition on crit
+  * t1 area, curse: r1 debuff while DR, or r2 debuff while no DR, lasts forever on crit
+  * t1 area: brief r3 debuff, condition on crit
 * Modifiers
-  * +3 levels to apply a condition instead of a brief effect, with "remove twice" crit
+  * "while no DR" can be replaced with "while below max HP", which is worse against minions but better against blood mages and weird stuff

 #### Spells: Attuned AOE debuff
 The minimum area size here should be a t2 area to make these feel different from single-target